bootstrap-vue/bootstrap-vue/src/components/form-datepicker/README.md

 To disable highlighting of today's date altogether, set the `no-highlight-today` prop.

+The navigation buttons default to the `'secondary'` theme variant.
+You can change this via the `nav-button-variant` prop.

 ### Control sizing

 Fancy a smaller or larger `<b-form-datepicker>` control?
 Set the `size` prop to `'sm'` for a smaller